 Measurement is hard.
 We’re at the mercy of our senses and the fallible instruments we construct to aid them.
 These tools do not measure the world as it is but rather the world through a kind of selective filter.

 It’s easy to forget this.
 Language sometimes gives us the illusion of specificity, of mutual understanding.
-But just because two people use the same word for something does mean: 1) they mean the same thing with that word; or 2) either of them really understand what that word means, when it comes down to it.
+But just because two people use the same word for something does not mean: 1) they mean the same thing with that word; or 2) either of them really understand what that word means, when it comes down to it.

 These problems are revealed as soon as you try to start measuring things we talk about in everyday discourse (“happiness”, “empathy”, “job performance”).
 Unfortunately, finding examples of bad metrics is easier than examples of good ones.
 At that point, it’s tempting to throw our hands up and eschew measurement altogether.